 3 Credits Part of a Center for Ecological Living and Learning (CELL) semester abroad program, this course provides students with an overview of the culture, language, and history of Iceland.
-Students receive instruction in conversational Icelandic and develop an understanding of the socio-cultural and environmental contexts relevant to Icelandic studies.
-Field trips to historical sites are integral to the course.
-General Education Discipline: Interdisciplinary or Experiential Prerequisites: Admittance to CELL Program
+Students receive instruction in

 IDS 286 - Ecology, Humans, & Sustainability

 3 Credits This course is part of a Center for Ecological Living and Learning (CELL) program and is only available to students enrolled in the program.
 Students in the course explore the magnificent, intricate, and interconnected systems that support and sustain life on Earth, while also examining often unexamined worldviews that influence decisions that individuals and communities make about how they live.
 Grounded partly in their experience of living at the Findhorn Eco-Village, students conclude the course by developing a leadership action plan for promoting sustainable living on their campuses or home communities.